TheManInTheMiddle/PowerShell/FSGenerator/Readme.md

 FSGenerator generate folder and file to feed a FS

-This script create a racine folder "FSGeneratorFolder" at the root of C:
+This script create a racine folder "FSGeneratorFolder" at the root of C: with all the other folder

 Folders are :
   Comptabilite